MichZap/Datadriven-Wind-dependent-Variables-Predict-Wind-Speeds-of-Tropical-Storms-/README.md

 Score Root-mean-square Error : 7.5947

 Further Comments:

-If the .ipynb do not render you might use https://nbviewer.jupyter.org/ in order to inspect them
+If the .ipynb files do not render you might use https://nbviewer.jupyter.org/ in order to inspect them.
+Model 1 was trained as a juypter Notebook on google colab and gradient paper space.
+The orignial ipython files aren't accessible anymore, however under HU_ResNet 3D_18.py  you can find the initial code.
+Also by mistake there was a version of model 1 trained using different input sizes this is included in Create Submission-r3d_18-v2.ipynb as well for training this model only the respective train and validation transforms need to by adjusted from 112x112 to 114x114